- OBTENGA APOYO

-Meghan JS Canedy received her MSN from Yale School of Nursing and works as a Pediatric Nurse Practicioner in a Level 2 Special Care Nursery and Family Birthing Center.
-She is a clinical adjunct instructor for Yale School of Nursing advanced practice nursing students, and also helps mothers and families achieve their breastfeeding goals as an IBCLC.
-Meghan became acquainted with the Preeclampsia Foundation during her pregnancy; she delivered her daughter late preterm after struggling for ten weeks with preeclampsia.
-She resides in New England with her daughter and Active-Duty military husband.
+Meghan JS Canedy became acquainted with the Preeclampsia Foundation during her first pregnancy, in which she delivered her daughter late preterm after struggling for ten weeks with preeclampsia and continuing to experience it in the postpartum period.
+She went on to develop gestational hypertension and postpartum preeclampsia with the delivery of her son during her second pregnancy.
+She resides in New England with her daughter, son and Active-Duty military husband.
 She earns her stress relief with distance running, biking and swimming.
+Meghan received her MSN from Yale School of Nursing and works as a Pediatric Nurse Practitioner in a Level 2 Special Care Nursery and Family Birthing Center.
+She has served as a clinical adjunct instructor for Yale School of Nursing advanced practice nursing students, and also helps mothers and families achieve their breastfeeding goals as an IBCLC.
 She has served on the Patient Advisory Council since its creation in March 2014.

-Carol Hamilton, PharmD, worked as a clinical pharmacist prior to having her first child.
-During her first pregnancy in 1998, Carol developed sudden severe preeclampsia at 24 weeks and was forced to deliver.
+Carol Hamilton developed sudden severe preeclampsia at 24 weeks during her first pregnancy in 1998 and was forced to deliver.
 Her daughter, Mary, was stillborn.
 Her second pregnancy in 2000 resulted in a healthy daughter born at 36 weeks.
 Her third pregnancy in 2002 resulted in a son born at 37 weeks, after which Carol suffered post-partum preeclampsia.
 Carol has worked with the Preeclampsia Foundation in various capacities since 2002, including serving on the Board of Directors from 2004 – 2008.
+She received her Doctor of Pharmacy degree from University of Florida and worked as a clinical pharmacist prior to having her first child.
 She currently lives in Naples, FL with her husband Jim and two children, a son and daughter.
 She has served on the Patient Advisory Council since its creation in March 2014.